yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 ![](/assets/imgs/havoc-c2/Pasted image 20240220132345.png)

-Looks like they have been!
+Looks like they have!

 ## Using peload/perun to execute PE's inline

-Now that we've confirmed that we have access to both modules in our Havoc environment.
-Let's attempt running mimikatz using them.
+Now that we've confirmed that we have access to both modules in our Havoc environment, let's attempt to execute mimikatz with their help.

 Firstly, like mentioned before, we will utilize `peload` to load the module into memory.
 We will also specify the XOR key to be used for the encryption of the PE's bytes in memory.